libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   be non-negative and for increased security a large positive score attainable only by bootstrappers and other trusted well-connected peers.
-- `OpportunisticGraftThreshold`: when the median peer score in the mesh drops below this value, the router may select more peers with score above the median to opportunistically graft on the mesh (see Opportunistic Grafting below).
+- `OpportunisticGraftThreshold`: when the median peer score in the mesh drops below this value, the router may select more peers with a score above the median to opportunistically graft on the mesh (see Opportunistic Grafting below).
 This threshold should be positive, with a relatively small value compared to scores achievable through topic contributions.

 #### Heartbeat Maintenance

 The score is checked explicitly during heartbeat maintenance such that:
-- Peers with negative score are pruned from all meshes.
+- Peers with a negative score are pruned from all meshes.
 - When pruning because of oversubscription, the peer keeps the best `D_score` scoring peers and selects the remaining peers to keep at random.
 This protects the mesh from takeover attacks and ensures that the best scoring peers are kept in the mesh.
 At the same time, we do keep some peers as random so that the protocol is responsive to new peers joining the mesh.
-  The selection is done under the constraint that `D_out` peers are outbound connections; if the scoring plus random selection does not result in enough outbound connections, then we replace the random and lower scoring peers in the selection with outboud connection peers.
+  The selection is done under the constraint that `D_out` peers are outbound connections; if the scoring plus random selection does not result in enough outbound connections, then we replace the random and lower scoring peers in the selection with outbound connection peers.
 - When selecting peers to graft because of undersubscription, peers with a negative score are ignored.

 #### Opportunistic Grafting